 This represents years(!) of struggling to find introductions to green infrastructure targeted to people who don’t know what it is, yet who need more than just an article.
-There are very few good images of green infrastructure out there which is maddening because it’s hard to visualize if you don’t already know what it is.
+Oddly, there are few good images of green infrastructure out there despite the fields runaway growth in the past two decades, which is a shame because it’s hard to visualize green infrastructure if you don’t know what it is.
 So I made sure to find sources with excellent visuals.

 The Value of Green Infrastructure: A Guide to Recognizing Its Economic, Environmental and Social Benefits.
 Center for Neighborhood Technology.